 Complex carbs to eat often:

-Limit as much as possible white flour, white rice and sugar.
+Limit the following foods: white flour, white rice and sugar.
 The jury is still out on potatoes.
 They do contain nutrients and keep you full longer.
-Eat them with the skin on and avoid french fries.
+Eat them with the skin on and avoid fried french fries.

 Check the fiber and sugar content on packaged food.
 If the amount of sugar is over 5 grams (one teaspoon) a serving and the fiber is less than 3 grams choose something else unless the total carbohydrate count is less than around 10 grams.